PeronGH/cloud-api/README.md

 ## Proramming Languages
 This backend is mainly written in rust, with several python scripts.

+## Current Web APIs
+### Genshin
+`GET /genshin/info` for info about user's roles

+`GET /genshin/time` for info about resin and other things related to time

 ## Dependencies
 ### Python
 `pip3 install -U genshinhelper`